 Working with Gynuity Health Projects and other partners, PATH is helping assess the potential and value of a contraceptive pill a woman could take only before or after sex, eliminating the need for a method that provides daily contraception.
-It could become a popular alternative for women who have infrequent sex, want short-term contraception, or are using other methods and want extra, or additional, protection.
+It could become a popular alternative for women who have relatively less frequent sex (e.g., six times per month or less), want short-term contraception, or are using other methods and want extra, or additional, protection.

 Emerging evidence suggests that women may be interested in this kind of method.
 Studies from multiple countries have documented that some women are already using emergency contraceptive pills or other drugs before or after sex as their regular method of contraception.
 In addition, about 20 percent of women in sub-Saharan Africa and South and Southeast Asia cite infrequent sex as the reason for an unmet need for family planning.
 They may be more satisfied with a method that they can use “on demand,” or as needed.
 There is no contraceptive pill currently marketed for such use.

 A pericoital or on-demand oral contraceptive method could provide women with several advantages.
 The fact that women won’t need to take a daily pill might make it more convenient and easier to use, and it may be more discreet and private than some currently available barrier methods.